apache/camel-spring-boot-examples/amqp/src/main/data/ReadMe.txt

-example project which connects to A-MQ 7 from Fuse 7, using remote A-MQ address
+Example project which connects to A-MQ 7, using the standard AMQP protocol.

 There is the code, from that project, which instantiates component, and sends message